sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/architecture-overview.md

 Instead of managing separate files for the kernel, initramfs, and boot configuration, a UKI bundles them all into one EFI binary.
 This simplifies updates and maintenance.

 - Embedded Kernel Command Line:
 The UKI embeds the kernel command-line options directly within its structure.
 These options — such as specifying the root device, setting boot verbosity (e.g., quiet), or defining custom parameters — are stored in a dedicated section.
-This means the kernel receives its parameters immediately upon boot without needing separate configuration files.
+This means the kernel receives its parameters immediately upon boot, without needing separate configuration files.

 On UEFI systems with Secure Boot enabled, the firmware will only boot images that have been cryptographically signed.
 The build infrastructure signs the UKI to ensure that the image is trusted and has not been tampered with.
 Since the kernel command-line options are embedded inside the UKI, signing the image secures not only the kernel and initramfs but also the command-line parameters.
 This means all boot-time configuration is verified by the firmware.